 - Signatures of personnel

-- Date and signature of personnel’s supervisor indicating that all preservice training requirements have been completed
+- Date and signature of personnel’s supervisor showing that all preservice training requirements are complete

 - Anyone providing direct care must also show proof of: